julian156asdfasdf/Project_Autocite/README.md

 ### Description of Data Processing Pipeline
 The idea is that, first make sure that a Randomized_Kaggle_Dataset json file has to exist in the directory specified in main.py.
 There are a few important notes to this:
-- The first note is, that currently in the repository the file is called Randomized_Kaggle_Dataset_Subset_physics.json, which is a subset of 240.000 thousand rows in the original Kaggle Dataset.
+- The first note is, that the file called Randomized_Kaggle_Dataset_Subset_physics.json is needed in the Data_Processing_Pipeline directory, which is a subset of 240.000 thousand rows in the original Kaggle Dataset.
-- If there is no such json file, then go to the following link https://www.kaggle.com/datasets/Cornell-University/arxiv and download a file called Kaggle_Dataset.json from there.
+- If there is no such json file, then go to the following link https://www.kaggle.com/datasets/Cornell-University/arxiv and download a file called Kaggle_Dataset.json from there into the outer directory.
 After that is done, then run the python script called RandomizeKaggleDB.py.
 In that file, it can be specified which categories of articles should be included.

 After that, run the file called main.py from the outer directory.
 In this file, it is important to specify some parameters first.
 - start_idx: This is the starting index in the Randomized_Kaggle_Dataset json file that is downloaded first.